paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-116-emergency-planning-and-community-right-to-know.md

       (II) as part of an article containing the toxic chemical.

-(2) **Discretionary application to additional facilities** — The Administrator, on his own motion or at the request of a Governor of a State (with regard to facilities located in that State), may apply the requirements of this section to the owners and operators of any particular facility that manufactures, processes, or otherwise uses a toxic chemical listed under subsection (c) of this section if the Administrator determines that such action is warranted on the basis of toxicity of the toxic chemical, proximity to other facilities that release the toxic chemical or to population centers, the history of releases of such chemical at such facility, or such other factors as the Administrator deems appropriate.
+(2) **Discretionary application to additional facilities** — The Administrator, on his own motion or at the request of a Governor of a State (with regard to facilities located in that State), may apply the requirements of this section to the owners and operators of any particular facility that manufactures, processes, or otherwise uses a toxic chemical listed under subsection (c) if the Administrator determines that such action is warranted on the basis of toxicity of the toxic chemical, proximity to other facilities that release the toxic chemical or to population centers, the history of releases of such chemical at such facility, or such other factors as the Administrator deems appropriate.

 **(c) Toxic chemicals covered** The toxic chemicals subject to the requirements of this section are those chemicals on the list in Committee Print Number 99–169 of the Senate Committee on Environment and Public Works, titled “Toxic Chemicals Subject to Section 313 of the Emergency Planning and Community Right-To-Know Act of 1986” [[42 U.S.C.
-11023](./chapter-116-emergency-planning-and-community-right-to-know.md#section-11023)] (including any revised version of the list as may be made pursuant to subsection (d) or (e) of this section).
+11023](./chapter-116-emergency-planning-and-community-right-to-know.md#section-11023)] (including any revised version of the list as may be made pursuant to subsection (d) or (e)).

 **(d) Revisions by Administrator**

-(1) **In general** — The Administrator may by rule add or delete a chemical from the list described in subsection (c) of this section at any time.
+(1) **In general** — The Administrator may by rule add or delete a chemical from the list described in subsection (c) at any time.

 (2) **Additions** — A chemical may be added if the Administrator determines, in his judgment, that there is sufficient evidence to establish any one of the following: